polanty/alx-system_engineering-devops/0x00-shell_basics/README.md

-cmd mv dir... to move a file to a directory rm to delete a file rmdir to remove a directory
+cmd mv dir... to move a file to a directory rm to delete a file rmdir to remove a directory cd - to change working directory to the previous one